iamFIREcracker/cg/README.md

 of typing too.

-Add the following to your '.inputrc' to bind `C-G` (guess what 'g' stands for...) to re-run the last command and pipe its output into into `fcg`:
+Add the following to your '.inputrc' to bind `C-G` (guess what 'g' stands for...) to re-run the last command and pipe its output into into `cg-fzf`:

     # Pipe last command to fmcp with C-G
-    "\C-g": "!-1 | fcg\015"
+    "\C-g": "!-1 | cg-fzf\015"

 Where: